Diary of a Wimpy Kid: The Third Wheel: Plot

 Then, a girl on the student council, Abigail Brown, is left alone after her boyfriend, Michael Sampson, has a family obligation.
 Greg persuades Rowley to ask Abigail to go with them as a group of friends, to which she agrees.
 Greg's idea is to use Rowley to get him a girlfriend so he can date her.
 Before the dance, the group goes out to dinner, but Greg is bankrupted after he is forced to pay the bill.

 At the dance, their night is ruined when geezers overrun their dance, claiming they reserved the dance area first, but they compromise things that ruin the theme, such as lights, no more music, and a partition severing half the gym.
-Michael Sampson arrives with another girl, Cherie Bellanger, as the family obligation was a ruse, and he doesn't count on Abigail's attendance.
+Michael Sampson arrives with another girl, Cherie Bellanger, as the family obligation was a lie, and he doesn't count on Abigail's attendance.
 Abigail is left in tears, and Greg attempts to comfort her.
 Finally, while dancing with Abigail, Greg spots what looks like chicken pox marks on her face.
 It only turns out she had pimples when she was crying over Michael, but Greg panics, leaving Abigail in tears, and Rowley comforts her.

 The book ends with Uncle Gary winning $40,000 from the local lottery and paying Frank with the money, thus being able to now move out of the house.
 Rowley and Abigail begin dating, and Greg gets the chicken pox.

 Development

 The title and cover of The Third Wheel were revealed in May 2012.
 The book had an initial printing of 6.5 million copies.
-Kinney commented that he enjoyed writing the book because "there’s so much humor to be mined in the world of middle school romance."
+Kinney commented that he enjoyed writing the book because "there's so much humor to be mined in the world of middle school romance."